PennDraken/ambulansautomatisering/README.md

 ## Overview

 The program is an Android Studio application that aims to automate the manual registration of different timestamps during an ambulance mission.
 The program works by using GPS-data to estimate where different timestamps might occur.
 Currently some of the GPS-locations are hard coded, and would be need to synced with mission information in a functional prototype.

 The timestamp "arrival at patient address" should instead automatically use the address provided to the ambulance personell.
 The timestamp, "arrival at hospital" also uses a GPS-coordinate which mich not correspond to the correct address.
 One possible implementation might be to use a list of known hospitals and their corresponding GPS-coordinates instead.

+The timestamp "patient meeting" is not implemented in main, but in the branch "feature-still-detection".

 ## Overall structure